-New York City is upping the game in its transportation infrastructure, making More Room for Passengers
+New York City Has Upped the game in its Transportation Infrastructure, Making More Room for Passengers

 By Max Hartshorne